⚓ U.S. Navy — Auxiliary & Supply Ships

 Various fleet tugs ATF

-The Various fleet tugs ATF consisted of 26 vessels.
-Like all U.S. Navy auxiliary & supply ships built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Various fleet tugs ATF ships may have been exposed to asbestos fibers.
+The Various fleet tugs ATF was a class of U.S. Navy auxiliary & supply ships from the asbestos era, led by USS Cherokee (ATF-66).
+Its 26 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Various fleet tugs ATF vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Various fleet tugs ATF Ships

-Asbestos was the standard thermal insulation material in U.S. Navy auxiliary & supply ships built before approximately 1980.
-Common sources of asbestos exposure aboard Various fleet tugs ATF vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy auxiliary & supply ships built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to auxiliary & supply ships, see the Auxiliary & Supply Ships asbestos overview ›
+For the full auxiliary & supply ships exposure overview, see the Auxiliary & Supply Ships asbestos guide ›

 At-Risk Ratings Aboard Various fleet tugs ATF Ships